Aelius23/Audio-still-image-to-terrible-lip-sync/README.md

 For a smoother more bleeding edge architecture check out: https://loopyavatar.github.io/
 Loopy takes more hours to make.
+And probably also breaks in ways that take more hours to fix.

 ## Future Improvements
 Add support for a graphical user interface (GUI).